-One of my cousins used to be a soap opera actress.
+One of my cousins was a soap opera actress.
 She once told me how she experienced her characters’ emotions as she portrayed them.
 She said performing emotionally charged scenes often left her feeling drained.

 I’m currently working on my next contemporary romance novel, The Letter.
-Leading man Danny has a serious problem.
+Danny, a lead character, has a serious problem.
 Martha, a woman from his past, refuses to let him go.
 I’ve been building up to a major confrontation between the two for sometime.
 This past week I finally wrote the chapter where their conflict reaches its crescendo.
 I expected this scene to be fun to write.
 Martha has caused Danny a great deal of grief, so I wanted him to feel vindicated.
 However, as I wrote the dialog, I started feeling emotions I didn’t expect to feel.

-Danny begins the conversation in a civil tone, telling Martha he wants no further contact, but an obsessed Martha refuses to listen.
-As the scene plays out, Danny becomes more and more frustrated.
+Danny begins the conversation in a civil tone.
+He tells Martha he wants no further contact, but an obsessed Martha refuses to listen.
+As the scene plays out, Danny becomes increasingly frustrated.
 His tone becomes more harsh as he tries to get through to her.
 As his words became more harsh, I started feeling anxious myself.
 Harsh words, even when justified, can hurt like a fist.
 Some of the verbiage brought back bad memories of arguments I’ve had in my own past.
 By the time I finished writing the scene I felt as if I’d been sucker punched.

-One of the more interesting challenges I face as an author is writing believable dialog.
+One of the challenges I face as contemporary romance author is writing believable dialog.
 This is especially true when the conflict has intensified.
 The characters are feeling the pressure.
 Those are the times when an, “oh my goodness gracious me,” simply won’t cut it.
 However, I don’t want to take it too far and risk offending my readers.
-I’m fully aware some have limits about what language is and isn’t appropriate.
+I’m fully aware that some readers have limits about what language is and isn’t appropriate for them.

 The other word I won’t use is the “f-bomb.”
 Some readers simply find it too offensive.
 This can be tricky, as there are some situations when even a “what the hell,” may not be enough.
 On those occasions I’ll have another character interrupt just in time.
 That way the word is implied, but not actually said.

-I realize there are some folks out there who may even find the word, “damn,” offensive, but simply I can’t be all things to all readers.
+I realize there are some folks out there who may even find the word, “damn,” offensive, but I simply can’t be all things to all readers.
 I’m also the first to admit that my novels aren’t for everyone.
-So if you’re looking for good, sensual romance, with believable characters who speak like real people talk, you’ve come to the right place.
+I write sensual romance, which includes some bedroom scenes, along with believable characters who speak the way real people speak.

 The differences between men and women are more than just physical.
 A woman’s psyche is also different from a man’s.
 A challenge I face as a contemporary romance author is writing a male character’s dialog.
 I’m always having to stop and ask myself, would a guy really say that?